Root Cause Analysis Tools for Technical Applications

 George Williams

-George is the founder and CEO of ReliabilityX.
-He has a master’s degree in reliability engineering from Monash University.
-He began his career working for his father in maintenance – performing PMs on trucks and trailers – while in high school.
-George spent 16 years with a major pharmaceutical company, where he began as a technician and worked his way up to global asset management.
-In 2015, George’s global team won the Uptime Award for Best Maintenance and Reliability Program.
-He is a certified maintenance and reliability professional and certified reliability leader.
-In 2016, he was recognized by the Society for Maintenance and Reliability Professionals as Certified Maintenance and Reliability Professional of the Year.
-He has earned certifications in vibration analysis, infrared thermography, ultrasound, motion amplification, and plant maintenance management.
-George is a published author and a recognized leader in reliability.
-He’s been teaching maintenance and reliability classes for UW-Madison Interdisciplinary Professional Programs since 2010.
+George is the founder and CEO of ReliabilityX and a recognized leader in the field of maintenance and reliability.
+He holds a master’s degree in reliability engineering from Monash University and began his career in maintenance while still in high school, working alongside his father.
+George spent 16 years with a major pharmaceutical company, advancing from technician to global asset management leader.
+His team earned the prestigious Uptime Award for Best Maintenance and Reliability Program in 2015.
+A Certified Maintenance and Reliability Professional (CMRP) and Certified Reliability Leader, George was named CMRP of the Year by the Society for Maintenance and Reliability Professionals in 2016.
+He also holds certifications in vibration analysis, infrared thermography, ultrasound, motion amplification, and plant maintenance management.
+A published author and experienced educator, George has been teaching maintenance and reliability courses for UW–Madison Interdisciplinary Professional Programs since 2010.

 Upcoming dates (1)